Vanderbilt Lung Screening Program

 The Vanderbilt Lung Screening Program is a comprehensive program that offers annual lung screening CT and management by a Radiology NP who performs a shared decision making visit with the patient, offers tobacco cessation counseling, informs patients and referring providers of CT results, assists with referrals to specialists, tracks patients for follow-up compliance, and sends reminders to patients for annual follow-up screenings.

 As part of an overall health plan, lung screening is an effective detection tool for patients at elevated risk for lung cancer.
 Lung screening uses low-dose computed tomography (LDCT) resulting in either positive or negative signs of lung cancer.
 Early detection is one of the most powerful tools to reduce the risk of lung cancer death while negative results can give your patient peace of mind, aiding their overall health.

-Using ACR-accredited imaging facilities, the Vanderbilt Lung Screening Program has performed nearly 2,000 lung screening tests since 2013.
+Using ACR-accredited imaging facilities, the Vanderbilt Lung Screening Program has performed more than 2,700 lung screening tests since 2013.
 Our team of highly trained radiologists, nurse practitioners, and technologists will provide your patient with the best possible care.